We communicate to our parents and caregivers via……

 The speed limit outside of school each morning and afternoon is 40km/hr.

 The police recommend children younger than 9 years old do not ride their bicycles to school unless accompanied by an adult.
 Bicycles are stored in the bicycle stands next to Korimako Studio during the school day.
 We advise bicycle locks be used.
 Children and adults must walk their bicycles in the school grounds and outside of school on the footpath, especially when there are pedestrians.
 Helmets are compulsory.

 Safe Cycling Training is a part of the school programme for Year 6 children, as we recognise many will be cycling to Intermediate.

 School uniform is compulsory.
 Children who do not wear school uniform will need to have a note from their parents explaining why.
 Please ensure all items of clothing are labeled so lost items can be returned to their owner.

 Most items are unisex and can be worn summer or winter.
 The sun hat is a compulsory item for Terms 1 & 4.
 There are also winter beanies & hair scrunchies which are available to purchase from the office.

 Please find information about ordering our school uniform in the brochure with this pack, and also on our school website.
 Ordering of the school uniform is done online.
+Orders made by 12noon Tuesday will be delivered to school on Wednesday and given to your child.
 If you have any questions please do not hesitate to contact the school office.

 When Waitākiri School was established in 2014 the Board of Trustees and leadership team consulted with the community to find out what parents wanted for their children.
 The question was asked, “What are the qualities and attributes a Waitākiri School student should embody?”